maxsnts/XwNoNagle/README.md

 Well, it is a way to make less network packets jump around on a network
 More info where: https://en.wikipedia.org/wiki/Nagle%27s_algorithm

-The problem is that it sometimes is better to disable it... and there is no good way apart from editing the registry
+The problem is that sometimes is better to disable it... and there is no good way apart from editing the registry
 Done by hand is a pain, so this is a case of "if you want something done..."

 But why disable nagle?